 Several hours to a few days.

-Put jar in freezer overnight.
+Put jar in fridge overnight.

 Fat will congeal and is easily removed/strained.

 2 dashes Angostura bitters.